zazuko/rdf-vocabularies/README.md

 in the [DBpedia SPARQL endpoint](http://dbpedia.org/sparql?nsdecl) or other popular RDF resources like [LOV](https://lov.linkeddata.es/dataset/lov/vocabs).
 If you find one please refer to it in the pull request.

+### Steps to add a prefix

+1. Add an entry in [`src/lib/prefixes.ts`](src/lib/prefixes.ts)
+1. If necessary, add an entry to [`overrides.ts`](overrides.ts) similar to the others
+1. Run `npm run fetch -- <prefix>` with the prefix passed as parameter.
+  * multiple prefixes can also be to fetch multiple ontologies
+1. Commit changes and submit a PR

 ### Project-specific prefixes

 It is also possible to add prefix within a project so that it can be used with the functions [`expand`](#expanding-a-prefix) and [`shrink`](#shrinking-an-iri).